ANOTHER LOOK AT GRINDING VS. HARD TURNING: PCBN HARD TURNING FINISHES STRONG

 The high price of PCBN tools (10X to 20X more than conventional tools) is more than outweighed by their up to 10X to 300X more efficiency in terms of overall productivity and tool life.
 When calculating and measuring this productivity/cost relationship, it is important to assess the number of parts produced per corner and to calculate the reduction in cycle time due to increased machining speeds and feeds.

 For example, the PCBN product line from Seco Tools Inc. (Troy, MI) includes full-faced inserts with a center lock hole and solid inserts with or without a cylindrical hole.
 Both have been designed to eliminate the depth-of-cut restriction usually associated with tipped products.
 Other choices include tipped inserts, which, with modern tooling technology, can be available in multiple corners, and solid PCBN.
+Depending on the application, any combination of these can be appropriate in terms of cost and productivity.

 HARD TURNING ECONOMICS